PurdueCS190-FALL2014/lab7/README.md

     * If you are the first partner to finish your implementation, move on to step 5.

 5. Do a git push to publish your changes to Github so your partner can see them.
-Run `$ git push origin master`
+Run `$ git push`

     > When done with this part, wait for your partner to finish his/her implementation.